Jeffrey Johnson, D.M.D., M.P.H.

 PEDD 733.
 Advanced Pediatric Dentistry.
 1 Hour.

 Semester course; 1 lecture contact hour.
 1 credit.
 Designed to supplement and reinforce the student’s knowledge of diagnosis, treatment planning and basic skills for management of the pediatric dental patient.
 This includes a review of basic pediatric clinical procedures and introduction to the treatment of pediatric patients with special needs.

 PEDD 739.
 Clinical Pediatric Dentistry III.
 0.5 Hours.

-Yearlong course; 48 clinical hours.
-1 credit.
+Yearlong course; 24 clinical hours. .5 credit.
 Clinical rotation course designed to introduce the student to the basics of clinical pediatric dentistry and to prepare the student for PEDD 749.
-Students receive CO grading in the fall semester and a letter grade upon completion.
+Students receive CO grading in the fall and a letter grade upon completion.

 PEDD 749.
 Clinical Pediatric Dentistry IV.
 1 Hour.

-Semester course; 29 clinical hours.
-0.5 credits.
-Prerequisites: successful completion of all prior courses in pediatric dentistry and D4 class standing.
-This course is offered as a one-week clinical rotation during the senior year of the dental curriculum.
+Semester course; 48 clinical hours.
+1 credit.
+Enrollment is restricted to students who have successfully completed all prior courses in pediatric dentistry and D4 class standing.
+This course is offered as a two-week clinical rotation during the senior year of the dental curriculum.
 Students will build upon and refine the skills developed during the D3 clinical experience.
 Pediatric dentistry is a unique experience because of the young patient population and psychological skills are centrally important to delivering patient care.
 The course has a strong emphasis on developing behavioral, communication and patient-management skills.